tollfu/Toronto-Urban-Mobility-Analysis/README.md

 These locations should be interpreted as **candidates for infrastructure review, not automatic recommendations for bicycle-lane construction**.

-### Key Takeaway
+### Key Takeaways

-In my final results, Spadina Ave / Dundas St W along with a few other Spadina Ave intersections stand out as a potential infrastructure gap: relatively high bicycle demand is observed despite the intersections being near 500 m away from a bike lane.
+* **Spadina Ave** shows as a potential cycling infrastructure gap.
+Spadina Ave / Dundas St W, along with several other Spadina intersections, records relatively high bicycle demand despite being approximately 500 m from the nearest mapped cycling infrastructure.
+However, the presence of streetcar infrastructure may hinder potential cycling improvements.
+Further feasibility assessment is recommended.

-Queen S E / Broadview Ave shows, like Spadina Ave / Dunas St W, has no bike lane and a city

-This does not necessarily imply that a new bike lane should be constructed.
-Instead, the result identifies Spadina Avenue as a candidate corridor for further safety, feasibility, and infrastructure assessment.
----
+* **Queen St E / Broadview Ave** demonstrate a similar combination of high bicycle demand and limited nearby cycling infrastructure.
+Like Spadina, current streetcar operations may complicate the implementation of dedicated cycling facilities.

+* **Isabella St / Church St** also observes high bicycle demand without nearby dedicated cycling infrastructure, but does not face the same streetcar constraint.
+This makes it a potentially stronger candidate for further assessment of bike-lane implementation.

+* Among intersections in the **top 20% of bicycle demand**, locations along **Kingston Rd** and **St Clair Ave W** are among the furthest from existing cycling infrastructure.
+While St Clair Ave W is constrained by streetcar infrastructure, Kingston Rd does not share this constraint, making it worthy of further investigation.

+Overall, the analysis identifies several high-demand intersections where observed bicycle use is not matched by nearby dedicated infrastructure.
+These findings provide a data-driven checklist for further safety, feasibility, and network-connectivity assessment rather than definitive recommendations for bike-lane construction.

 # Part II: Traffic Signal Operations